A free system that turns ChatGPT or Claude into the project manager your brain was supposed to be.

 "AI won't stop the wall.
 It gets you over it in 20 minutes instead of 20 days."

-Paste them into ChatGPT, Claude, or any AI chatbot and you have a personal project manager that actually understands how your brain works.
-No app to install.
-No subscription.
-No learning curve.
+Paste them into ChatGPT, Claude, or any AI chatbot and you have a personal project manager that actually understands how your brain works, no app to install, no subscription, no learning curve.

 The old world rewarded sitting still, specializing narrowly, and grinding through boring repetitive work.
 AI does all of that now.
-What's left — what AI can't do — is frame problems worth solving, see what others ignore, and connect ideas across unrelated fields.
+What's left, what AI can't do, is frame problems worth solving, see what others ignore, and connect ideas across unrelated fields.
 That's what your brain does naturally.

 AI has removed the executive function tax — the scheduling, the organizing, the thousands of tiny decisions between having an idea and doing something with it.
 The tool that's threatening everyone else's career is your unfair advantage.

-"When some part of your business, job, hobby, or everyday life is eating your brain — just ask AI to help.
+"When some part of your business, job, hobby, or everyday life is eating your brain, just ask AI to help.
 You will be surprised what happens."

 No spam.
 No 47-email sequence.
 Just the files and one follow-up.